A fine English mahogany secretaire/ secretary/ bookcase/ china cabinet.

 George III period, ca. 1760.

-The bold detachable arched pediment carved with ‘Gothic’ open fretwork, spiral rosettes and a dentil cornice.
+The bold detachable swan-neck pediment carved with ‘Gothic’ open fretwork, spiral rosettes and a dentil cornice.

-The pediment is centered by a small platform below which is a fluted panel.
-The bookcase/china cabinet section with two, thirteen pane, glazed doors with three original adjustable shelves with applied beadings for the display of china.
+The pediment is centred by a small platform below which is a fluted panel.
+The bookcase/ cabinet section with two, thirteen-pane glazed doors, and three original adjustable shelves with applied beadings for the display of china.

-Superb quality, colour and patination, well figured throughout with mahogany drawer linings, always a confirmation of quality.
+Superb quality, colour, patination, well figured throughout, and with mahogany drawer linings: further confirmation of its quality.